2sang/markdown-notes/machinelearning/RL/RL1.md

 Optimize sequence of decisions!

-RL is based on **reward hypothesys**
-Reward: is a scalar feedback signal.
+RL is based on **Reward Hypothesys**. which is a scalar feedback signal.
+Example of rewards:

+-   Fly stunt manoeuvres in a helicopter
+    -   +reward for following desired trajectory
+    -   -reward for crashing

 At each step t, the agent:

 -   Executes action At